sspark9395/sspark9395.github.io/_pages/about.md

 We have recently published multiple studies related to senescence, aging, and cancer.
 Please check the publications, CV, and people pages in the upper menu.

-We are currently interested in establishing a foundation or a digital twin model based on transcriptomics data, such as single-cell RNA sequencing, using generative artificial intelligence.
+We are currently interested in establishing a foundation or a digital twin model based on transcriptomics data, such as single-cell RNA sequencing, using a generative artificial intelligence model.

-If you are interested in joining us, please do not hesitate to contact us via email at `sspark9395@ajou.ac.kr`.<br>
+If you are interested in joining us, please do not hesitate to contact us via email at `sspark9395@ajou.ac.kr`.
 Likewise, if you are interested in collaborating with us, please feel free to reach out!